aws-samples/aws-iot-smart-wastebin-solution/README.md

 To remove the stack:

 1. Open the AWS CloudFormation Console.
-1. Click the *location-to-map* project, right-click and select "*Delete Stack*".
+1. Click the *smart-bin-demo-app * project, right-click and select "*Delete Stack*".
 1. Your stack will take some time to be deleted.
 You can track its progress in the "Events" tab.
 1. When it is done, the status will change from "DELETE_IN_PROGRESS" to "DELETE_COMPLETE".
 It will then disappear from the list.
 1. Locate the S3 bucket and delete it manually.